 The first step is to turn on the heater.

-2. Set The Temperature Between 70 and 85 degrees Fahrenheit
+2. Set The Temperature Between 70 and 85 degrees F

 Other paints will blister off when exposed to increased temperatures.
 But, epoxy paints dry faster when exposed to hotter temperatures.
-The temperature, however, should be set below 90 degrees Fahrenheit.
+The temperature, however, should be set below 90 degrees F.

 3. Move The Heater Around The Epoxy Paint Coating

 Ensure the heating source doesn’t come in contact with the epoxy coating.
 Keep the heater about 3 inches from the epoxy and move the heater around so the heat is evenly dispersed.